 - Change passwords, do not use defaults. - Do not use a single favorite password on multiple sites.
-Since Internet access often uses you email address for the username if you use the same password at multiple sites and it is compromised the other accounts are at risk. - Use long passphrases of both letters and numbers and if possible punctuation characters. - Be wary of any email providing a link and asking you to log in it may be a Phishing attack. - Write down user names and passwords and store them in a secure location away from the computer so you have access when you forget them.
-Don't worry you will forget them. - On your Wi-Fi network do not use the default SSID.
+Since Internet access often use you email address for the username if you use the same password at multiple sites and it is compromised the other accounts are at risk. - Use long passphrases of both letters and numbers and if possible punctuation characters. - The most common passphrases have numbers at the beginning or end.
+To make dictionary attack harder use passphrases with number within the password rather than at the beginning or end. - Be wary of any email providing a link and asking you to log in it may be a Phishing attack. - Write down user names and passwords and store them in a secure location away from the computer so you have access when you forget them.
+Don't worry you will forget them. - On your Wi-Fi network changes default SSID.
 Using the default SSID allows the attacker to precrack possible passwords.
-Using a unique SSID at least forces the attacker to run through the list again. - Periodic password changes are a waste of time and tend to result in selection of trivial passwords that user is able to remember.
-Wherever possible forgo mandatory password but pick a robust password and one that is unique for that account.
+Using a unique SSID at least forces the attacker to run through the list again. - In general periodic password changes are a waste of time and tend to result in selection of trivial passwords that user is able to remember.
+Wherever possible forgo mandatory password change interval but pick a robust password and one that is unique for that account.